 Some documents suggest the services would have been southbound only, like Killington Lake.
 This would match the ghost slips, which are only visible on the southbound side - but the highway boundary (the fencing around the motorway) seems to have left room for a northbound onslip to be built too.
 There may have been a car park on this side only.

-Between the onslip and the offslip, there appears to be a tunnel under the motorway, although it looks like it is fenced off and therefore is completley useless.
+The large plot of land reserved for it is very flat and would not have required much work.
+Between the onslip and the offslip, there appears to be a tunnel under the motorway, although it looks like it is now fenced off.

 The nearest services - Tebay and Southwaite - are almost exactly 15 miles away each side.
-Both of those were also expected to be quiet, and over time they have been grown instead of having three services.
+Both of those were also expected to be quiet, and over time these two have been grown instead of having a third service area.

 A police outstation was planned to be provided here.